IndraGunawan/symfony-docs/configuration.rst

 Symfony will throw an exception.
 This validation is **not** made at compile time but when attempting to retrieve the value of the parameter.

-.. versionadded:: 7.2

-    Validating non-empty parameters was introduced in Symfony 7.2.

 .. seealso::

     Later in this article you can read how to